CDEBase/fullstack-pro/README.md

 The idea is to create modules for each package so it can work independently as well as integrated to another project as packages.

-It uses lerna.json for creating the packages structure.
+It uses `lerna.json` for creating the packages structure.
 Under packages you can create different modules based on its usage.
 For example:

-- sample-server - Where express or any server runs.
-This would be mainly used for testing the packages.
+- sample-apollo-server    - Where express or graphql server runs the server code.
-- sample-graphql-resolver - This is where you store the graphql schema and resolvers are stored.
-This will be used in sample-server to test.
+- sample-graphql-resolver - This is where you store the graphql schema and resolvers.
+This will be used in sample-apollo-server to run.
+- sample-core             - This is where the core interface of the package stays and core functionality shared between client and server.
-- sample-server-core - This is where the core interface of the package stays and core functionality
+- sample-server-core      - This is where the core interface of the package stays and core functionality that only runs on server.
-- sample-client-core - This is where core client components and redux binding stays.
+- sample-client-core      - This is where the core interface of the package stays and core functionality that only runs on client.
+- sample-client-redux     - This is where the redux's reducer and actions are defined.
+Which uses the `sample-core` or `sample-client-core`.
+- sample-client-react     - This is where react dumb component are created.
-- sample-client-browser - This is used mainly to test the @sample-client-core component in the browser.
+- sample-browser-server   - This is used mainly to test the @sample-client-core component in the browser.
-- client-common - This has the config files and boilerplate code for client and should not be modified.

 ## Development